Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 8

-The H&H Pets Standard Dog & Cat Finger Toothbrush is actually a set of four brushes.
-They can be used multiple times, and the four pack is cheaper than other brushes, making it our choice as the best cat toothbrush for the money.
+The H&H Pets Standard Dog & Cat Finger Toothbrush is a set of four brushes.
+They can be used multiple times, and the four-pack is cheaper than other brushes, making it our choice as the best cat toothbrush for the money.

-However, the finger brush is quite large, which means that it can be a struggle for more petite fingers and may require padding out with tissue inside the brush.
-Also, the rubber bristles are not as effective at cleaning as standard nylon ones.
+However, the finger brush is quite large, so it can be a struggle for more petite fingers and may require padding out with tissue inside the brush.
+Also, the rubber bristles are less effective at cleaning than standard nylon ones.

 Pros